Stem Cells, Exosomes & Platelet Rich Plasma (PRP)

 It was determined MSCs injected into the joint or tissues begin receiving chemical messages about the local environment, and in that case, a local unhealthy environment.
 MSCs then react by releasing exosomes to activate, or wake up, local senescent Stem Cells which together begin to direct the cellular activities involved in healing.
 It is the exosomes that are the actual directors of the healing response, initiated by the new cells injected into the area and then the local cells begin to take over as the injected cells begin to die off or leave the area.
 The cells that leave the area can then travel to other tissues in need of their services.

 Some physicians are now injecting MSCs and Exosomes intravenously and into or around the central nervous system for neurodegenerative conditions like Alzheimer’s, Parkinson’s, concussion/TBI and stroke recovery.
 An emerging theory is that these therapies may have the ability to slow the process of aging in all areas of the body.

 So, what does a physician inject?
 I like to think of Mesenchymal Stem Cells as more personalized.
 They sample the area and determine what type of exosomes to release.
 However, when injecting MSCs we can only inject 1-2 million umbilical (young healthy) to 40 million autologous (from the patient).
 On the other hand, Exosome injection is the equivalent of 10-100 billion MSCs exosomes.
 At this point we still don’t know what is better.
 The best option might be both.
-Although for many this seems to be science fiction, however, this form of medicine is gaining momentum and acceptance.
+Although for many this may seem non-precise, this form of medicine is gaining momentum and acceptance.
 Physicians working at medical schools throughout the country are beginning to practice regenerative medicine.
 This area of medicine that has very little risk and has the potential for profound change.

-Bend Regenerative Medicine with Dr. Payson Flattery is leading the regenerative medicine movement in Central Oregon region as the region’s most experienced physician and expert in the subject.
-He’s been treating patients for over 10 years with PRP and Stem Cell Therapies and most recently introduced to the practice the latest technology with Hyperbaric Oxygen Therapy
+Bend Regenerative Medicine with Dr. Payson Flattery is leading the regenerative medicine movement in Central Oregon region as the region’s most experienced physician and expert in the subject, as he introduced it to the region in the early 2000s.
+He’s treated thousands with PRP and Stem Cell Therapies and most recently introduced to the practice the latest technology with Hyperbaric Oxygen Therapy